activeyawcontrol/unofficial-simlab-faq/README.md

 ## I can't get the clear plastic backing off my Simlab stickers

 It doesn't come off.
 It's not one of those kinds of stickers.

+2021 update: SimLab now has proper vinyl stickers that DO peel away.

 ## I want a cooler Simlab logo on my rig